ksylvan/RaspberryPiSetup/README.md

       accesslog.filename = "/var/log/lighttpd/mypidora_saccess.log"
     }

-YOURSERVERNAME is whatever you specified earlier when you generated the self-signed certificate.
+Replace the 192.168.1.243 with your RPi's local IP and YOURSERVERNAME is whatever you specified earlier when you generated the self-signed certificate.

 Then restart lighttpd again: